Tiling dense hypergraphs: Applications

-To formulate results for these thresholds, we require two more pieces of notation.
-An \emph{$\ell$-colouring} $\phi\colon V(F) \to [\ell]$ of a $k$-graph $F$ is \emph{proper} if no edge contains more than one vertex of the same colour.
-The \emph{chromatic number} $\chi(F)$ is the least integer $\ell$ for which $F$ has a proper $\ell$-colouring.
-We denote by $\tau(F)$ the relative size of a smallest colour class over all proper $\chi(F)$-colourings of $F$.
-Thresholds for graphs are typically expressed in terms of the \emph{critical chromatic number}, which is defined by $\chi_{\crit}(F) = \tfrac{\chi(F)-1}{1-\tau(F)}$ for $\chi(F) \geq 2$ and $\chi_{\crit}(F) = 1$ otherwise.
+We discuss the results of this area in terms of the {minimum degree thresholds} $\th_d^{}(\til_F)$ defined in \cref{sec:introduction}.
+Let us introduce two further pieces of notation.
+An \emph{$\ell$-colouring} $\phi\colon V(F) \to [\ell]$ of a $k$-graph $F$ is \emph{proper} if no edge contains more than one vertex of the same colour.\footnote{Note that this is different from the classic definition of proper colourings in hypergraphs.} The \emph{chromatic number} \gls{chromatic} is the least integer $\ell$ for which $F$ has a proper $\ell$-colouring.
+(In the terminology of \cref{sec:preliminaries}, $F$ is $\cV$-partite if the parts of $\cV$ are the colour classes of a proper colouring.
+Moreover, $\chi(F) \leq \ell$ if and only if $F$ is $\ell$-partite.)
+We denote by \gls{tau-F} the relative size of a smallest colour class over all proper $\chi(F)$-colourings of $F$.
+Thresholds for graphs are typically expressed in terms of the \emph{critical chromatic number}, which is defined by $\gls{critical-chromatic} = \tfrac{\chi(F)-1}{1-\tau(F)}$ for $\chi(F) \geq 2$ and $\chi_{\crit}(F) = 1$ otherwise.
 Given this, we can state the following classic result of Komlós~\cite{Kom00}:

 \begin{theorem}[Komlós] Let $F$ be a graph with $\chi(F) \geq 2$, $\mu > 0$ and $n$ be sufficiently large.
 Then every $n$-vertex graph $G$ with $\delta_1(G) \geq \big(1-1/\chi_{\crit}(F)+\mu\big)n$ contains an $F$-tiling on at least $(1-\mu)n$ vertices. \end{theorem}